 Static analysis examines the code before it’s even executed.
 This pre-check identifies potential reliability issues early in development.
 Some common metrics used in this analysis include:

 Tools like Kiuwan’s Code Analysis excel at this type of work.
-Source code is automatically analyzed across multiple languages, and detected reliability risks are reported in detail before they make it to production.
+Source code is automatically analyzed across multiple languages, and reliability risks are identified in detail before they reach production.

 Dynamic testing is the flip side of the coin: it evaluates code during execution.
 This gives the tool deeper insight into how the product behaves under various conditions.
 Different methods are used to test code dynamically: